Side Effects of Mesothelioma Radiation Therapy

 Abdominal discomfort is also a common side effect of abdominal radiation.
 The pain may be caused by several factors, including infections, cramps in the bowels, constipation, or damage to the pelvic bones.
 Pain after radiation may also indicate a cancer resurgence.
 Medications or treatment of the underlying causes of pain can help.

-For most people, the side effects of radiation decrease over time after treatment stops.[4]
-It may take a week or up to a couple of months to feel better.
+For most people, the side effects of radiation decrease over time after treatment stops.[5]
+It may take a week or a couple of months to feel better.

 While advances in radiation therapy are reducing side effects, they are not entirely eliminated.
 Side effects are especially a risk for traditional, external beam radiation.
 Risks are less for intensity-modulated therapy or brachytherapy.

-If you are facing radiation treatment, it is essential to understand the risks and minimize them.
+Radiation for mesothelioma is not standard, but if you need it, understand the risks and minimize them.
 Be sure to express any concerns or questions to your doctor before beginning treatment.